Yuhanzhao-233/PlantBGC/README.md

 PlantBGC detects candidate biosynthetic gene clusters (BGCs) in **plant genomes** by modeling genomes as **ordered Pfam-domain sequences** and scoring BGC-likeness with an **encoder-only Transformer**.
 The framework supports (i) microbial supervised pretraining, (ii) **label-free plant domain adaptation** via masked language modeling (MLM), and (iii) optional weak-supervision strategies to reduce primary-metabolism false positives while preserving secondary-metabolism signals.

-> This repository contains the training/evaluation scripts used in our paper: **“PlantBGC”** (manuscript in progress).
+> This repository contains the training/evaluation scripts used in our paper: **“PlantBGC”** .

 ---